Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Introduction

 Recall that a \emph{special subgroup} of $W_\G$ is one generated by a subset of the generating set $S$.
 For each $T \subseteq S$, the special subgroup $\langle T\rangle$ is also a right-angled Coxeter group, whose defining graph has vertex set $T$ and edge set consisting of all edges of $\G$ which have both endpoints in $T$.
 By Proposition 8.8.2 of~\cite{davis-book}, if $W_\G$ has infinitely many ends then $W_\G$ has a nontrivial decomposition as a finite tree of groups, in which each vertex group is a finite or $1$-ended special subgroup and each edge group is a finite special subgroup.
 It then follows from Theorems 0.3 and 0.4 of Papasoglu and Whyte~\cite{papasoglu-whyte} that for $W_\G$ and $W_\Lambda$ with infinitely many ends, $W_\Gamma$ is quasi-isometric to $W_\Lambda$ if and only if their respective tree-of-groups decompositions have the same set of quasi-isometry types of $1$-ended vertex groups (without multiplicities).
 In light of these results, we focus on the case that $W_\G$ is $1$-ended in this paper.

+JSJ decompositions of groups were introduced by Sela~\cite{sela} and Rips and Sela~\cite{rips-sela}; see Guirardel--Levitt~\cite{guirardel-levitt} for an overview of the theory.
 In~\cite{bowditch}, Bowditch gives a construction of a canonical JSJ splitting over $2$-ended subgroups of any $1$-ended hyperbolic group $G$ which is not cocompact Fuchsian.
 (A finitely generated group is \emph{Fuchsian} if it is non-elementary and acts properly discontinuously on the hyperbolic plane.)
 The JSJ tree $\cT_G$ for this splitting is a quasi-isometry invariant, as it is defined in terms of the local cut point structure of the boundary.
 The group $G$ acts on its JSJ tree $\cT_G$ with finite quotient.
 We recall the construction of Bowditch's JSJ tree in Section~\ref{sec:bowditch}.

 Our main result gives an explicit construction of Bowditch's JSJ tree $\cT_{W_\G}$ for certain $W_\G$; see Theorem~\ref{thm:main} below.
 We restrict our attention to the class of 2-dimensional, $1$-ended, hyperbolic right-angled Coxeter groups $W_\G$, which are not cocompact Fuchsian and which admit a non-trivial splitting over a $2$-ended subgroup (if there is no such splitting then $\cT_{W_\G}$ consists of a single vertex).
 Each of these assumptions corresponds to certain properties of the (triangle-free) graph $\G$, as follows.
-First, by~\cite[Theorem 8.7.2]{davis-book}, the group $W_\G$ is $1$-ended if and only if $\G$ is connected and has no separating vertices or edges.
-Also, by~\cite[Corollary 12.6.3 ]{davis-book}, the group $W_\G$ is hyperbolic if and only if $\G$ has no embedded cycles of length four.
+First, by a special case of~\cite[Theorem 8.7.2]{davis-book}, the group $W_\G$ is $1$-ended if and only if $\G$ is connected and has no separating vertices or edges.
+Also, by a special case of~\cite[Corollary 12.6.3]{davis-book}, the group $W_\G$ is hyperbolic if and only if $\G$ has no embedded cycles of length four.

 A Coxeter group $W$ (not necessarily right-angled) is cocompact Fuchsian if and only if $W$ is either a hyperbolic polygon reflection group, or the direct product of a hyperbolic polygon reflection group with a finite Coxeter group.
-This result will not surprise experts, but as we could not find it stated explicitly in the literature, we record a proof in the Appendix, as Theorem~\ref{thm:fuchsian-all}.
+This result will not surprise experts, but as we could not find it stated explicitly in the literature, we record a proof in Appendix~\ref{sec:fuchsian-all}, as Theorem~\ref{thm:fuchsian-all}.
 For $\G$ triangle-free, this implies that $W_\G$ is cocompact Fuchsian if and only if $\G$ is a cycle of length $\ge 5$.